 - Approximate dates of prior mammograms and the results of the most recent mammograms.

-- Date and result of the most recent breast ultrasonography and the location of the breast studied (when applicable).
+- Date and result of the most recent breast ultrasonography and the location of the area studied (when applicable).

 - Date and result of the most recent breast MRI (when applicable).